Terms of Service

 Refunds and cancellations

 Service fees are non-refundable unless required by law.
-Subscription fees for Pro, Business, and Ultimate are non-refundable for unused time in the current billing period unless required by law.
+Brighton Partner membership fees are non-refundable for unused time in the current billing period unless required by law.

 Chargebacks and disputes